It is inevitable when a person signs up for the military, they are joining a whole new culture.

 4. Frogman

-“Frogman” is a title bestowed upon Navy divers that deploy on tactical assault missions.
+“Frogman” is a title bestowed upon Navy divers who deploy on tactical assault missions.

-In the United States Navy, this nickname applies to SEALs, Special Warfare Combatant-craft Crewmen, Special Amphibious Reconnaissance Corpsmen, Search and Rescue Swimmers and in Explosive Ordnance Disposal (EOD) units.
+In the United States Navy, this nickname applies to SEALs, Special Warfare Combatant-craft Crewmen, Special Amphibious Reconnaissance Corpsmen, Search and Rescue Swimmers, and Explosive Ordnance Disposal (EOD) units.

 The word was used by John Spence, an enlisted naval diver, noted as being the first combat “Frogman” in WWII.
-His training lead to the establishment of the Navy SEALs.
+His training led to the establishment of the Navy SEALs.

 Check out the ballad of the Frogman here.